Crosslywere/MovieSeating/README.md

     -
     This can be done via a button on the html file.

-* ❌Saving the occupied across sessions
+* ✔️Saving the occupied across sessions
     -
     Probably through the `localStorage.setItem()` method.

+* ❌Loading occupied seats for each movie after switching -
+    Will need to load this after every change event on the movie selector.
 ****
 List any other suggestions